Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 If your BagaWork app is running on a website that does not support storing the app's state on the user's computer, then each time the user starts the app, it will use a new empty state.
 An example of such a website is this website (bagawork.com). bagawork.com is hosted on GitHub Pages, and therefor it can't function as an app hosting server, so it can only be used to quickly share apps for testing/debugging.
 Apps running on such websites can't remember information between runs.

-If you host your app on a website that stores the state between runs, there is one thing you need to remember: not all values can be stored!
-Ordinary values, like strings, numbers, booleans, arrays, etc. can be stored without problem, but, for example, functions can't be stored.
-For example, you can't have an app variable that stores an object that contains a function; that function can't be stored, and when the user later tries to resume running the app, that function will not exist.
+Can be stored without problem.
+But, for example, functions can't be stored; you can't have an app variable that stores an object that contains a function.
+If you try to do something like that, then when the user later tries to resume running the app, that function will not exist.

 Valid values

 BagaWork will store the state of your app in JSON format, so the values you store in your app and page variables must be serializable to JSON.
-The most common values in JavaScript are serializable to JSON, including numbers, strings, booleans, arrays and object.
+The most common values in JavaScript are serializable to JSON, including numbers, strings, booleans, arrays and objects.
 Checkout json.org to learn more about how JSON works.

 Changing the state